acturtle/cashflower/docs/annuity.rst

     def actuarial_present_value_formula(t):
         return expected_payment(t) + actuarial_present_value(t+1) * 1/(1+INTEREST_RATE)

-The net single premium is **the present value** of the expected annuity payments.
+The actuarial present value is **the present value** of the expected annuity payments.
 The discount rate is calculated as :code:`1/(1+INTEREST_RATE)`.